CoinFabrik/wasm-multi-party-ecdsa/README.md

 This library provides a secure implementation of the Elliptic Curve Digital Signature Algorithm (ECDSA) in WebAssembly (WASM) implemented entirely in Rust.
 It enables parties to securely generate keys and sign messages using a threshold scheme without revealing their private keys.
 This solution outperforms previous hybrid approaches and is the first pure-wasm MPC solution.

+[CoinFabrik][https://www.coinfabrik.com/] is the solutions company behind this implementation.

 ## Usage

 ### Installation